NotCompsky/rscraper/README.md

 ## Ubuntu and other Debian-based systems

+Tested on Ubuntu 18.04 and 19.04.

 Install [libcompsky](https://github.com/NotCompsky/libcompsky)

+If you want to install `rscraper-gui`, install `libqt5widgets5`.

+If you wish to use your own local mysql instance, as is default, install `mysql-server` (or any other compatible server).
+In this case, you will want to populate your own database, so you will need either [rscraper-import](docs/rscraper-import.1.md) from `rscraper-utils` to import datasets, or [rscrape-cmnts](docs/rscrape-cmnts.1.md) from `rscraper-scraper` to scrape Reddit yourself.

 Now navigate to [the releases page](https://github.com/NotCompsky/rscraper/releases), download the `deb` file for each component (`man`, `utils`, `tagger`, etc) for your platform, and run: